ldtoolkit/conceptnet-lite/README.md

 conceptnet_lite.connect("/path/to/conceptnet.db")
 ```

 If no path is specified, `conceptnet-lite` will check if a database file exists in the current working directory.
-If it is not found, it will trigger the process of building the database from the ConceptNet assertions file (see above), and place it in the current working directory.
+If it is not found, it will trigger the process of downloading the pre-built database (see above).

 ## Accessing concepts